KaushikParida/fam-market-data-engine/README.md

 ## Notes & Assumptions

-This solution follows the instruction of computing all technical indicators strictly on monthly closing prices.
-I did not apply forward filling, backfilling, or interpolation anywhere in the workflow.
-The early SMA/EMA values appear blank because the rolling windows do not have enough monthly data points in the initial rows, which is mathematically correct behaviour.
+- All technical indicators (SMA10, SMA20, EMA10, EMA20) were calculated **only on the monthly closing prices**, as explicitly required in the assignment.

+- **No forward filling, interpolation, smoothing, or artificial values** were introduced at any point.
+Missing values in early SMA/EMA windows are mathematically expected because the required periods are not yet complete.

+- Monthly OHLC values strictly follow financial definitions:
+  - **Open** → first trading day of the month
+  - **Close** → last trading day of the month
+  - **High/Low** → maximum/minimum daily prices within the month

-The dataset naturally contained a complete 24-month range for each ticker (Jan 2018 → Dec 2019), so no padding or synthetic month construction was required.
-The entire pipeline is implemented using Python and Pandas only, as was asked, without relying on external technical analysis libraries.
+- The raw dataset contained **a complete 24-month timeline per ticker** (Jan 2018 → Dec 2019); therefore, no date reconstruction, padding, or backfilling logic was required.

+- No technical analysis libraries such as TA-Lib were used — **only Python and Pandas vectorised operations** were utilized, as instructed.

+- All project modules run **end-to-end through `python src/main.py`**, requiring no manual intervention.
+Each transformation stage remains independent, reproducible, and testable.

+- All assumptions and transformations were kept intentionally transparent to reflect **realistic financial data engineering standards and auditability**.

 ---